emmt/OIFITS.jl/README.md

   that interferometric array names are assumed.

 - `ds.correl` is a list of `OI_CORR` data-blocks indexed like `ds.instr` except
-  that icorrelation data array names are assumed.
+  that correlation data array names are assumed.

 - `ds.vis` is a vector of `OI_VIS` data-blocks.